 My parents have lived in our home in South Central LA since the early 1980s.
 They were proud of their neighborhood and were very active in community affairs.
-They had participated in the 1992 rebellions following the acquittal of the four Simi Valley policemen who had beaten Rodney King to death.
+They had participated in the 1992 rebellions following the acquittal of the four LAPD officers who had beaten Rodney King.

 A few days ago, I asked them, “How was it?”

 They told me that our neighborhood was ravaged by the ensuing riots, but that they hoped that their efforts to hold policemen accountable for senseless beatings and excessive force when it came to people of color would bring change to our world.
 Unfortunately, 28 years later, not much has changed.
 It is still open season on black men and police brutality is still rampant.
 It is what killed George Floyd in Minneapolis.

 If you drive down Normandie, you will surely see a different Los Angeles then what you see when you’re cruising around the USC campus.
 It is two different worlds.
 Our campus exudes privilege and wealth.
 The South Central landscape reflects a community still reeling from living as lower-income households, homelessness, crime and the residual effects of the riots.
 But even though South LA is not all bad, it is a place that many of my white peers fear and would never even think to visit.